sccn/sccn.github.io/tutorials/10_Group_analysis/study_creation.md

-After downloading the sample STUDY data, unzip it in a folder of your choice (preferably in the 'sample_data' sub-folder of the EEGLAB release you are currently using; under Linux, use the 'unzip' command).
-This will create a sub-folder '5subjects' containing several studies.
+After downloading the sample STUDY data, unzip it in a folder of your choice (preferably in the 'sample_data' sub-folder of the EEGLAB release you are currently using).
+This will create a sub-folder *STUDY5subjects*.
 Then open a Matlab session and run *\>\> eeglab*.

-Another *STUDY* sometimes used in EEGLAB tutorials is the [STERN STUDY](http://sccn.ucsd.edu/eeglab/download/STUDYstern.zip) (2.3Gb).
+In other EEGLAB *STUDY* tutorials, we will also use the [STERN task data](http://sccn.ucsd.edu/eeglab/download/STUDYstern_125hz.zip) (0.9Gb) and  the [animal/non-animal categorization task data](https://sccn.ucsd.edu/eeglab/download/animal_study.zip) (0.4Gb).

 ### Data organization